 The Mru typically live in houses made of timber or bamboo.
 The roofs are either made of thatch or tiles.
 Some of the homes are built on stilts to give protection from wild animals or floods.
 The farm animals live under the houses at night.
 In some small towns in Myanmar, a few Mru live in brick homes with concrete floors.

 The Mru society is divided into clans, phratries (related clans), and kinship groups.
 They may marry outside their clans, and maybe even outside the phratries.
 Politically, the village community is democratic.
 Though there is a village headman, he has only nominal authority.
 There are no educational facilities among the Mr which limits their options for work and advancement.

 Virtually all of the Mru of India and Bangladesh practice ethnic religions that have some elements of Buddhism.
-They worship the gods of fire, water, and the forest.
+They worship the gods of fire, water and the forest.
 Their belief in the legend of Torai rules their lives.
 This legend says that the Mru's ancestors sent a cow to Torai, the great spirit, to seek help when they realized other tribes had a written language and rules for living.
 Torai wrote the rules on banana leaves, but an evil animal ate them, leaving the Mru destitute.
-The highlight of their year is a two-day festival in which a cow is sacrificed in memory of this occasion.
+The highlight of their year is a two-day festival in which they sacrifice a heifer in memory of this occasion.

 The Mru are a very needy people, both physically and spiritually.
 They struggle with poverty and illiteracy, as well as the ideology that their god, Torai, desires them to remain that way.
-Although some missions agencies have focused on the Mru of Bangladesh and India, there are currently no agencies working among the Mru of Myanmar.
 Additional laborers, Christian broadcasts, and evangelistic materials in the Mru language are desperately needed.